bahmutov/cypress-sanity-test-example/README.md

 ## Tests

 You can find all tests in [cypress/integration/spec.js](./cypress/integration/spec.js) file.
+To verify failing tests, I run the tests using [cypress-expect](https://github.com/bahmutov/cypress-expect) utility.

 ### Catching errors